arperevalov/arperevalov/README.md

 # About
 My name is Artem Perevalov

-Frontend developer with 3 years of experience.
-I have a strong expertise in UI/UX.
-Main tools: JavaScript, TypeScript, HTML, SCSS.
-Additionally, I am studying the Rust programming language.
-I have experience in design development.
-For several years, I have been involved in organizing the "Behance Portfolio Review — KRSK" design event.
-I've also been coordinating the "Dev2Dev Chipec" conference, a software development-focused gathering aimed at sharing industry insights and innovations.
+I am an experienced professional in the field of software development and user interface design with over 5 years of experience in the IT industry.
+Additionally, I have actively participated in organizing the "Behance Portfolio Review - KRSK" design event and coordinated the "Dev2Dev Chipec" conference aimed at software developers to exchange industry ideas and innovations.

 # Skills and achievements